Frequently Asked Questions

 A standard grid-tied solar system will shut down during a power outage.
 This is to protect workers when fixing the power lines.
 If you carried on producing power, there is a risk that some electricity would make it out to the grid.

 The Fronius Gen24 inverter has a ‘PV Point’ socket supplied with electricity in the event of a power outage.
 So you can keep the important things powered (as long as the sun is shining).

 If you do want your power to remain on during an outage, you should consider a system with batteries and backup.

 When will I need to replace my solar system, what does my warranty cover?

-Solar panels and inverters now come with long warranties.
+Solar panels, inverters and batteries come with long warranties.

 The warranties are broken down into manufacturers and performance warranties.
 Manufacturers warranties cover any defects in the panel.
 They are typically around ten years.
 Performance warranties cover your panels energy production.
 Most say that the panel should produce 80% of what they did originally by the end of the warranty, which is typically 25 years.